octokit/plugin-rest-endpoint-methods.js/docs/orgs/createInvitation.md

 </td></tr>
 <tr><td>role</td><td>no</td><td>

-Specify role for new member.
-Can be one of:
-\* `admin` - Organization owners with full administrative rights to the organization and complete access to all repositories and teams.
+The role for the new member. \* `admin` - Organization owners with full administrative rights to the organization and complete access to all repositories and teams.
 \* `direct_member` - Non-owner organization members with ability to see other members and join teams by invitation.
 \* `billing_manager` - Non-owner organization members with ability to manage the billing settings of your organization.